-This course will introduce the critical concepts and tools of financial management needed in support of applications for financing the start-up business.
+This course introduces the critical concepts and tools of financial management needed in support of applications for financing the start-up business.
 Emphasis is placed on understanding what is required by lenders and investors to support loan applications and improve the chances of securing financing for the new enterprise.
-This course will also help the new owner properly manage the financial concerns of the business with pertinent data to assist in everyday financial decision making.
+This course helps the new owner properly manage the financial concerns of the business with pertinent data to assist in everyday financial decision making.